project-codeflare/codeflare-cli/README.md

 - **Optimized Inner Loop**: You may give a name to the set of answers you provided.
 We call this a "profile".
-Your inner loop of jobs submission can thus be optimized by running `codeflare -p <profileName>`.
+Your inner loop of jobs submission can thus be optimized by running `codeflare -y -p <profileName>` (the `-y` meaning auto-answer "yes" to accept all prior answers).
 This also allows you to switch quickly between profiles, and even submit jobs to distinct profiles concurrently.

 - **Pop-up Graphical dashboards with a few keystrokes or clicks**: